Chapter 19: The Tragedy at Ong Thanh 062025

 More than the usual number of weapons failed to fire.
 Radios were

 smashed by shrapnel and bullets.
-Even a normally very reliable M-60
+Even a usually very reliable M-60

-machine gun and a M79 grenade launcher malfunctioned when they were
+machine gun and an M79 grenade launcher malfunctioned when they were

 brought forward to help gain fire superiority.
 Was this just a "freak"

-occurrence or was this due to Terry's laxed battalion policies toward
+occurrence, or was this due to Terry's lax battalion policies toward the

-enforcement of the proper care of these weapons?
-I don't have an answer
+proper care of these weapons?
+I don't have an answer to that question.

-incident was just one more clue, indicating that Terry did not have his
+was malfunctioning.
+This incident was just one more clue, indicating

-mind on his business.
-Though I doubt very much that Terry thought a
+that Terry was not focused on his business.
+Though I doubt that Terry

 cannot stress enough the importance of certain everyday routines in a